Historical Markers in

 In recent decades, Union County has continued to evolve and adapt to the changing times.
 The county has invested in revitalization efforts, focusing on urban redevelopment, preservation of historic sites, and the enhancement of cultural and recreational opportunities.
 Today, Union County is a vibrant and diverse community, with a strong sense of history and an ongoing commitment to progress and innovation.

-This timeline provides a condensed summary of the historical journey of Union County, New Jersey.
+This timeline provides a concise overview of the key events in the history of Union County, New Jersey.

 • 1664 - Union County is settled by the English and becomes part of the Province of New Jersey.